JS1820/IIPP-Internship/Month-3/Attack-vecto-migration/README.md

 ## Conclusion

-The integration of Postfix, Suricata, and Procmail facilitates attack vector migration by effectively redirecting emails with malicious .zip attachments to an isolated environment.
+The integration of Postfix and Procmail facilitates attack vector migration by effectively redirecting emails with malicious .zip attachments to an isolated environment.
 This comprehensive approach significantly strengthens the security posture against .zip file-based threats, ensuring that the main production server remains protected from potential harm.
 The synergy between attack vector migration and mail manipulation creates a robust defense mechanism against a variety of adversarial tactics.